 This degree offers flexible study, either full-time (1 year) or part-time (2 years), of Scotland's history from the Reformation to the present.
 It is taught by leading researchers in their fields, and students attracted to this degree pathway will benefit from the latest research and historiography.

 You will also have the opportunity to gain research skills in areas such as historical databasing, historical statistics and oral history.

 The dissertation will provide an opportunity for you to further develop and demonstrate advanced research skills, particularly important if you are interested in doctoral study.

 The MLitt in Scottish History is also a pathway on the MLitt in Humanities with Specialisation programme.

 Dundee Historians are interested in the social, economic, cultural and political history of the early and late modern periods.
 We have specialists in Scottish, British, Irish, American, European, African, Indian and global history.
-Our activities form part of two research centres, the Scottish Centre for Global History and the Centre for Scottish Culture.
+Find out more about our staff research interests.

 Who should study this course?